 Why Are Alaska Small Ships Exempt?

 As stated above, it’s not the size of the ship but which flag it flies that is important.
 Most Alaska small ships carry a U.S. flag.
 As such they can operate entirely domestically within Alaska, without stopping at a foreign port.
 And as such they are not affected by Canada’s recent measure.
 Canada’s order does have a size limit of 100 passengers, which provides further benefit to small ships, but it’s the U.S. flag that matters most.
-All Alaska small ships offered by AdventureSmith are U.S.-flagged and 100 or fewer guests.
+All small ships to Alaska offered by AdventureSmith are U.S.-flagged and 100 or fewer guests.

 Is This the Same as the CDC No Sail Order?

 No, the Canada cruise ship ban is distinct from the United States CDC no sail order.
 The CDC order, first implemented in the Spring, expired on October 31, 2020.
 It was replaced with the Framework for Conditional Sailing Order for Cruise Ships.
 The CDC Framework applies to ships carrying more than 250 passengers.

 The effect of Canada’s order will be devastating for Alaska’s tourism sector.
 While we are small ship cruise specialists and may stand to benefit from this news, we sympathize with the travelers, operators, small businesses and communities affected by this decision.
 Alaska hosted 2.26 million visitors in 2019 with more than half arriving by cruise ship.
 One in ten jobs in Alaska is related to the tourism industry.
 We hope that U.S. authorities consider an exemption to the PVSA to allow the big ships to operate.

 What Will Alaska Cruising Be Like Without Big Ships?